T-Tiffanyyau/ChessPuzzle/README.md

 4. Use hints if needed and try to complete the puzzle with the correct moves.
 5. Enjoy the interactive salvation page upon completing puzzles.
 6. Save your progress using the 'Load Save' button.

-For more information, download and check the video: https://github.com/T-Tiffanyyau/ChessPuzzle/blob/main/EducationalAppVideoA9.mp4 (also in the zip file)

 ## Features